LeoItaly/DDPM-DL/README.md

 - [Classifier Free Guidance](Results/DDPM_CFG.ipynb)
   - Implementation of Classifier Free Guidance for DDPM models.
 Making it possible to conditionally generate specific digits of MNIST.

+For a detailed discussion of our results and methodology, check out our [DDPM_Report.pdf](path/to/DDPM_Report.pdf).